ThrillStays

 Flying with Your Bike

-Most airlines charge $50-150 each way for a bike bag.
-A quality hard-shell bike case (like the Evoc Bike Travel Bag) costs around $500-700 but pays for itself after a few trips by protecting your bike from the rigors of baggage handling.
-Soft cases are lighter and cheaper ($200-300) but offer less protection.
+Most airlines charge $50–$150 each way for a bike bag.
+A quality hard-shell bike case (like the Evoc Bike Travel Bag) costs around $500–$700 but pays for itself after a few trips by protecting your bike from baggage handling.
+Soft cases are lighter and cheaper ($200–$300) but offer less protection.
+Call ahead to confirm airline policies — some international carriers now count bike bags as standard oversized baggage with no extra fee.

 Renting vs. Bringing Your Own

 For destinations with established bike rental shops (Whistler, Queenstown, Finale Ligure), renting can make sense, especially if you are flying internationally.
 Modern rental fleets feature current-model bikes in good condition.
-Budget $60-150 per day for a quality full-suspension bike.
-If you are particular about your setup, or if you are staying for more than a few days, bringing your own bike is usually more cost-effective and comfortable.
-Nothing beats riding a bike you know and trust on unfamiliar terrain.
+Budget $60–$150 per day for a quality full-suspension bike.
+If you are particular about your setup, or staying for more than five days, bringing your own bike is usually more cost-effective and comfortable.

 Must-Have Travel Kit